lgatto/TeachingMaterial/unittesting.md

 # Introduction

-> Whenever you are templted to type something into a print statement
+> Whenever you are tempted to type something into a print statement
-> or a debugger expression, write it as a test insted -- Martin Fowler
+> or a debugger expression, write it as a test instead -- Martin Fowler

 **Why unit testing?**